 I had the opportunity to tour PIXAR Animation Studios with my friend John-Erik Moseler.
 What a trip!
 We got to hang out with John-Erik’s friend Rich, who is a technical director working on the Finding Nemo sequel “Finding Dory“.

 I recently saw a tweet extolling the virtues of the tweeters current boss.
 Something like this: “So refreshing to work under wise Godly leadership.”
-My first thought was: “That’s true.
-It’s great to work in a life giving environment.”
-I knew the pastor he was […]

 This High Priest of ours understands our weaknesses, for he faced all of the same testings we do, yet he did not sin.
 (Hebrews 4:15 NLT)